sjnakib/portfolio-v3/specification.md

   - Relevant technologies as small badges with consistent styling
 - Resume-like formatting optimized for quick scanning with improved typography
 - Consistent vertical spacing between entries
-- Improved padding and border styling
+- Enhanced border styling with 2px borders using primary theme color at 20% opacity (border-primary/20) and subtle shadow (shadow-sm)
+- Company/institution logos with more prominent circular borders (border-2 border-primary/30)
 - Hover effect changes background to a subtle muted color

 ##### Education Tab with Compact Tiles